 Prospectus Supplement, dated August 20, 2019

-This supplement amends, supplements or modifies certain information contained in the prospectus supplement, dated August 20, 2019 (the “ATM Prospectus Supplement”) and the accompanying prospectus, dated August 15, 2019 (the “Base Prospectus,” and together with the ATM Prospectus Supplement, and the documents deemed incorporated by reference in each, the “Prospectus”), which relate to the sale of shares of common stock of Capital Southwest Corporation in an “at-the-market” offering (the “ATM Program”) pursuant to those certain (i) second amended and restated equity distribution agreements, each dated February 4, 2020 and as amended from time to time, with each of Jefferies LLC (“Jefferies”) and Raymond James & Associates, Inc. (“Raymond James”) and (ii) equity distribution agreements, each dated February 4, 2020 and as amended from time to time, with each of JMP Securities LLC (“JMP”) and B. Riley Securities, Inc. (“B. Riley” and, together with Jefferies, Raymond James and JMP, the “Sales Agents”).
+This supplement amends, supplements or modifies certain information contained in the prospectus supplement, dated August 20, 2019 (the “ATM Prospectus Supplement”) and the accompanying prospectus, dated August 15, 2019 (the “Base Prospectus,” and together with the ATM Prospectus Supplement, any supplements thereto and the documents deemed incorporated by reference in each, the “Prospectus”), which relate to the sale of shares of common stock of Capital Southwest Corporation in an “at-the-market” offering (the “ATM Program”) pursuant to certain equity distribution agreements (as described below).
 The terms the “Company,” “CSWC,” “we,” “us,” and “our” refer to Capital Southwest Corporation and its subsidiaries, unless indicated otherwise.
 Capitalized terms used but not defined herein shall have the same meaning given them in the ATM Prospectus Supplement.

 STATUS OF THE "AT-THE-MARKET" OFFERING

-From March 4, 2019 to June 30, 2020, we sold 1,868,265 shares of our common stock under the ATM Program for gross proceeds of $38.1 million and net proceeds of approximately $36.8 million, after deducting commissions to the Sales Agents on shares sold and offering expenses.
-As a result, as of the date hereof, up to approximately $61.9 million in aggregate amount of our common stock remain available for sale under the ATM Program.
+From March 4, 2019 to March 31, 2021, we sold 4,305,629 shares of our common stock under the ATM Program for gross proceeds of approximately $83.8 million and net proceeds of approximately $82.2 million, after deducting commissions to the Sales Agents on shares sold and offering expenses.
+As a result and as of the date hereof, up to approximately $166.2 million in aggregate amount of our common stock remains available for sale under the ATM Program.

 FEES AND EXPENSES